silvastephen/web-sprint-challenge-intro-to-react/README.md

 Your finished project must include all of the following requirements:

 - [ ] Use the endpoint `[GET] https://swapi.dev/api/people` (mocked in [msw](https://github.com/mswjs/msw)) to obtain characters.
+Okay in all honesty I have no idea what's going on, I don't get it and I feel like giving up.
+None of this makes sense to me right now.
 - [ ] Set the list of characters into state.
 - [ ] Render your characters to the DOM: